 But the main reason Samsung isn't currently courting Dolby Vision is because it's backing a royalty-free dynamic metadata HDR system called HDR10+.

 Developed by Samsung, and with 20th Century Fox and Warner Bros as partners to license HDR10+ to other manufacturers, it's a direct rival to Dolby Vision.
-The format has started to appear on a small number of 4K Blu-ray titles, including Bohemian Rhapsody and Alien 40th Anniversary.
+The format has started to appear on a fairly small number of 4K Blu-ray titles, including Bohemian Rhapsody, Alien 40th Anniversary, 1917, Birds of Prey, Yesterday, Parasite and Alita: Battle Angel .
 Amazon Prime Video is also using this technology on a limited amount of content.

 While Dolby has gone out of its way to dismiss talk of any possible format war with HDR10, positioning its technology as a ‘value added’ proposition in relation to HDR10 as opposed to a direct competitor, HDR10+ is certainly a rival to Vision.